orchidsoftware/orchid.software/source/en/docs/quickstart.md

 about screens and form elements.
 To select the basic set of functions, we will create a simple utility for sending emails.

-At this stage it is necessary that you have already [installed the framework and the platform](/en/docs/installation), created the database and started the web server.
+At this stage, it is necessary that you have already [installed the framework and the platform](/en/docs/installation), created the database and started the webserver.

-First you need to create [screen](/en/docs/screens) to display the submission form, using the command:
+First, you need to create a [screen](/en/docs/screens) to display the submission form, using the command:

 ```bash
 php artisan orchid:screen EmailSenderScreen